sigasi/sigasi_insights/content/opinion/emacs/emacs-code-coloring-outdated.md

 bannerad: true
 ---

-In my series of how Sigasi is [index], I want to talk about code coloring.
+In my series of how Sigasi is [better than Emacs VHDL mode](/opinion/emacs), I want to talk about code coloring.

 ## Syntax Highlighting